 Tornado Destruction in Louisiana

 A tornado can create wind with speeds between 110 and 300 mph.
 The damage caused by a tornado is typically influenced by how powerful it is.
-For “slow" hurricanes, the damage might be minimal and superficial.
-When a powerful hurricane sweeps through an area, it can be strong enough to destroy an entire home in a few moments.
+For “slow" tornadoes, the damage might be minimal and superficial.
+When a powerful tornado sweeps through an area, it can be strong enough to destroy an entire home in a few moments.

-Since 1965, the state of Louisiana has had seven federal disaster declarations because of tornados.
+Since 1965, the state of Louisiana has had seven federal disaster declarations because of tornadoes.
 In 1908, the state was the site of one of the largest and deadliest tornado outbreaks in United States history.
-During this year, Louisiana and neighboring states had tornados that killed 324 people and injured 1,652 more.
+During this year, Louisiana and neighboring states had tornadoes that killed 324 people and injured 1,652 more.

 Important things Louisiana residents should know about tornadoes include:

 - They strike quickly with little to no warning